 • Follow-up house call: $300

-• Limited-time new practice bundle offer: Initial consult (house call or virtual) plus a virtual follow-up for $500 – a savings of $200.Are the recommended labs, imaging, and treatments included in the price?
+• Limited-time new patient bundle offer: Initial consult (house call or virtual) plus a virtual follow-up for $500 – a savings of $200.Are labs and imaging included in the price?

 No – these are provided separately by external services.
 However, I'll do my best to recommend options that may be covered by your insurance whenever possible and to suggest high-value, affordable cash-pay alternatives.What makes this different from my typical general health doctor visit?